i3p9/megakeep-py/README.md

 # MegaKeep-py

-MegaKeep-py is a Python script that uses the MEGA CLI to check the usage of Mega accounts.
+MegaKeep-py is a Python script that uses the MEGA CLI to login to multiple Mega accounts to make sure they are still active.
+Basically it "touches" the accounts to keep them from being deleted due to inactivity.

 ## Requirements